zsoldosp/django-performance-testing/README.rst

 .. contents:: Performance testing for Django through your automated tests!

-Don't leave performance testing until the end of the project!
+Don't wait with performance testing until the end of the project!
 We have learned already that more frequent feedback on smaller chunks of changes is much better, e.g.: TDD, CI, DevOps, Agile, etc.